Strong reactions in quantum super PDEs. III: Exotic quantum supergravity: The constraint zero defect quantum electric charge

 where $\mathbb{B}(i)$ is a canonical epimorphism over $N$ and $\mathbb{B}(i)_*$ is the induced epimorphism on jet spaces.
 Furthermore, since $\widehat{(YM)}$ is formally quantum (super) integrable, (resp. completely quantum (super) integrable), so is $\widehat{(YM)}[i]$.

 The dynamic equation $\widehat{(YM)}$ and $\widehat{(YM)}[i]$ are resumed in Tab. \ref{local-expression-yang-mills-and-bianchi-identity}.

 These equations are also formally integrable and completely integrable.
 (For details see \cite{PRAS11,PRAS14,PRAS21,PRAS22}.)
-In the following we recall a theorem characterizing $Q$-exoticity of quantum nonlinear propagators.
-(See Theorem 4.10 in \cite{PRAS28}(II).) \begin{theorem}[$Q$-exotic quantum nonlinear propagators of ${\widehat{(YM)}[i]}$]\cite{PRAS28}{\em(II)} For any observed quantum nonlinear propagator $V$ of $\widehat{(YM)}[i]$, such that $\partial V=N_0\sqcup P\sqcup N_1$, where $N_i$, $i=0,1$, are $3$-dimensional space-like admissible Cauchy data of $\widehat{(YM)}[i]$, and $P$ is a suitable time-like $3$-dimensional integral manifold with $\partial P=\partial N_0\sqcup\partial N_1$, the following equation holds. $\hat Q[i|t_0]=\hat Q[i|t_1] \, {\rm mod} 3pt \mathfrak{Q}[V]\in A$, where $\hat Q[i|t_r]\in A$ is the quantum electric charge on $N_r$, $r=0,1$, and $\mathfrak{Q}[V]\in A$, is a term that in general is not zero and that we call {\em lost quantum electric-charge}.
-We call {\em $Q$-exotic quantum nonlinear propagators}, quantum nonlinear propagators such that $\mathfrak{Q}[V]\not=0\in A$.\footnote{This agrees with the conservation of the observed quantum Hamiltonian.
-See Theorem 3.20 in \cite{PRAS28}(I).
+In the following we recall a theorem characterizing $Q$-exoticity of nonlinear quantum propagators.
+(See Theorem 4.10 in \cite{PRAS29}.) \begin{theorem}[$Q$-exotic nonlinear quantum propagators of ${\widehat{(YM)}[i]}$ \cite{PRAS29} ] For any observed nonlinear quantum propagator $V$ of $\widehat{(YM)}[i]$, such that $\partial V=N_0\sqcup P\sqcup N_1$, where $N_i$, $i=0,1$, are $3$-dimensional space-like admissible Cauchy data of $\widehat{(YM)}[i]$, and $P$ is a suitable time-like $3$-dimensional integral manifold with $\partial P=\partial N_0\sqcup\partial N_1$, the following equation holds. $\hat Q[i|t_0]=\hat Q[i|t_1] \, {\rm mod} 3pt \mathfrak{Q}[V]\in A$, where $\hat Q[i|t_r]\in A$ is the quantum electric charge on $N_r$, $r=0,1$, and $\mathfrak{Q}[V]\in A$, is a term that in general is not zero and that we call {\em defect quantum electric-charge}.
+We call {\em $Q$-exotic nonlinear quantum propagators}, nonlinear quantum propagators such that $\mathfrak{Q}[V]\not=0\in A$.\footnote{This agrees with the conservation of the observed quantum Hamiltonian.
+See Theorem 3.20 in \cite{PRAS28}.
 In fact, the observed quantum electromagnetic energy is a form of quantum energy, even if, in general, it does not coincide with the observed quantum Hamiltonian.} \end{theorem}

 Let us now consider that ${\widehat{(YM)}[i]}$ is invariant for gauge transformations.
 From this invariance we have the conservation law reported in (\ref{conservation-law-gauge-invariance}).